Column: Finding comfort and escape in a whale of a tale

 Last summer, I went to see an exhibition called “Melville: Finding America at Sea,” chronicling Herman Melville’s life work and how it continues to inspire artists around the world.

-Now I'm thrilled that I took that picture while at the exhibition.
-I only made the connection between Chase's book and Melville's "Moby Dick" this week after reading Nathaniel Philbrick's 2000 tome, "In the Heart of the Sea: The Tragedy of the Whaleship Essex" -- a book I ignorantly selected just because I needed a hit of real-life whale-induced sea terror.
-I hadn't even realized that the incident was the impetus for Melville's masterpiece.
+Now I’m thrilled that I took that picture while at the exhibition.
+I only made the connection between Chase’s book and Melville’s “Moby-Dick” last week after reading Nathaniel Philbrick’s 2000 tome, “In the Heart of the Sea: The Tragedy of the Whaleship Essex” — a book I ignorantly selected just because I needed a hit of real-life whale-induced sea terror.
+I hadn’t even realized that the incident was the impetus for Melville’s masterpiece.

 Nantucket was a real woman’s scene, it turns out.
 According to Philbrick, Quakerism was the dominant religious and social driver of the community, and it put an emphasis on spiritual and intellectual equality between men and women